mlibrary/about-leverpress/src/content/about.md

 <h2 id="historical-docs">Historical Documents</h2>

-The Lever Press arises out of an initiative of the Oberlin Group to study how the libraries of liberal arts colleges could offer a new and compelling alternative to authors of scholarly works for a way of publishing their work.
+Lever Press arises out of an initiative of the Oberlin Group to study how the libraries of liberal arts colleges could offer a new and compelling alternative to authors of scholarly works for a way of publishing their work.

 The history of our work has been [documented in a website](https://leverinitiative.wordpress.com) begun when the Task Force was launched.
 You can find there as well copies of the results of a faculty survey we conducted about needs in scholarly publishing, and our first report to the Oberlin Group.

 If you’re interested, you can read as well:

 * The <a href="/assets/oberlin_rfp_nov14_v1.1.pdf">request for proposals</a> that we issued to publishers inviting submissions for ways of realizing our vision;
 * The <a href="/assets/mpacpleverfinalredct.pdf">proposal submitted by the Amherst/Michigan team</a> that we selected;
 * The <a href="/assets/lever_press_business_plan_final_feb15-2.pdf">business plan</a> we agreed to together.

 After finalizing our choice, the Task Force has met regularly with the Amherst/Michigan team to finalize the documents that set out how the Lever Press will be <a href="/assets/lever-press-mou_signed_corrected.pdf">governed by participating libraries and guided by its editorial board.</a>